Making Music Experiments

 void loop() {

-digitalWrite(redLed, HIGH);
+digitalWrite(red_led, HIGH);

-for (int frequency=650; frequency<900; frequency++) {
+for (int frequency=650; frequency<=900; frequency++) {

-tone(8, frequency);
+tone(buzzer, frequency);

 delay(10);